Do you know? LIC Jeevan Anand is one of the top-selling insurance plans among the LIC products.

 Rider Benefits:

-Option to collect the death benefit under an in-force and paid-up insurance in installments over the preferred term of 5 or 10 or 15 years as opposed to a lumpsum payment.
+Option to collect the death benefit under an in-force and paid-up insurance in instalments over the preferred term of 5 or 10 or 15 years as opposed to a Lumpsum payment.

 Settlement Option for Maturity Benefit:

-Option to receive Maturity Benefit over a set period of 5 or 10 or 15 years in installments as opposed to a lump sum under an active and paid-up policy.
+Option to receive Maturity Benefit over a set period of 5 or 10 or 15 years in instalments as opposed to a Lump sum under an active and paid-up policy.

-Policyholders can exercise this option for payment of net claim amount in installments at least 3 months before the due date of maturity claim.
+Policyholders can exercise this option for payment of net claim amount in instalments at least 3 months before the due date of maturity claim.

 Policy Loan:

-The policyholder can avail loan in the LIC New Jeevan Anand policy after completely paying the two premium terms.• For in-force policies – up to 90% of Surrender value
+The policyholder can avail loan in the LIC New Jeevan Anand policy after completely paying the two premium terms.

 The policyholder has a grace period of 30 days for yearly, half-yearly, and quarterly modes.
 It will be 15 days for the monthly mode.